dogagzm/team_project/README.md

 - From the options proposed by each team member, one dataset was selected
 - Cleaned data by removing irrelevant column attributes and sampling data on certain dates to reduce the overall file size so that it can be uploaded to GitHub

+...

+### 2024-06-30
+- finalizing the project, creating a readme file and recording a video
+- recording a video

 <details>
 <summary>Original Team Project Requirements</summary>